ai4science-amsterdam/ai4science-amsterdam.github.io/pages/pages-root-folder/index.md

 <center> <h2>Upcoming Events</h2> </center>
 <center> <h1>The AI4Science Colloquium</h1> </center>

-After a brief summer break the AI4Science Colloquium will recommence on the 15th of September.
+After a brief summer break the bi-weekly AI4Science Colloquium will recommence on the 15th of September.
 If you want to learn more about state of the art AI solutions for Science, please tune in.

 <a class="radius button small" href="{{ site.url }}{{ site.baseurl }}/colloquium/">Learn More›</a>